Translated by Allie

 Sales In Japan - Annual Guide On When To Buy What

 Japan is a country where large-scale sales take place regularly.
 This article will be your guide to getting the best deals in Japan on the products you're looking for, from clothing to electronics and souvenirs.
 Find out when annual sales are for your next shopping trip.

 Written by Jihyeon Kim

-Sales can occur many times throughout the year in Japan.
+Shopping in Jaapn can be budget-friendly for many travelers by picking the right time to shop, as sales occur many times throughout the year in Japan.
 In this article, we will take a look at when sales take place and what you should invest in during each sale season.
 First of all, the best months for shopping in Japan are January, August and December.
 But why?